I found the most beautiful street in Paris and it’s not in Montmartre

 Initially named Avenue Millaud, the street changed names to Rue Crémieux in 1897 to honour Adolphe Crémieux.
 A politician and lawyer, he became famous after he authorized the “Crémieux Decree”, which gave French citizenship to over 35,00 Algerian Jews who served in the French Army during the Franco-Prussian War.

-Better yet: SPEND THE NIGHT!
+Better yet: SPEND THE NIGHT on the most beautiful street in Paris!
 There is an apart-hotel with a few studios on Rue Crémieux.
 I can’t attest to anything since I haven’t stayed there (although I did bookmark it for my next stay), but it has positive reviews.